-Known For : Tanah Lot Kuta Beach Uluwatu
+Known For : Tanah Lot Uluwatu Tegalalang Rice Terraces

-Indonesia’s most famous island, Bali is the best place for any tourist who needs a week of absolute relaxation, fragrant cuisine, scenic beauty, and a galore of culture and tradition.
+Clearly the most famous islands of Indonesia, Bali is the best place for any tourist who needs a week of absolute relaxation, fragrant cuisine, scenic beauty, and a galore of culture and tradition.
 With its elaborate temples, endless coastline, scenic coral reefs, waterfalls and retreats, Bali is indeed, a place of leisure and idyll, and simultaneously, a place for the adventurous and the explorers.
+Bali also has an international airport.

 Best Time: April, May, June and September

 Located east of Bali, Lombok is a more laidback and slow-paced alternative to Bali's raucous disposition.
 Promoted as "an unspoiled Bali", Lombok is what people expected Bali to be before it became crowded and a mainstream travel destination.
-Blessed with some of the best surf breaks in the world and pristine beaches, Lombok is quickly earning its own reputation as a world-class surfing and beach destination.
+Blessed with some of the best surf breaks in the world and pristine beaches, this island of Indonesia is quickly earning its own reputation as a world-class surfing and beach destination.

 Best Time: Dry season (May to Septembert)

-Known For : Diamond Beach Atuh Beach Kelingking Beach
+Known For : Kelingking Beach Atuh Beach Diamond Beach

-The largest of the three Nusa Islands, Nusa Penida is chock-full with dramatic cliff-faces, pristine beaches, and dive sites that offer some of the best snorkelling, scuba diving, and surfing opportunities amongst anywhere in the world.
-Known for preserving the endangered bird Bali Starling, this island’s famous attractions are the Crystal Bay sand beach and the stunning sunset panorama seen from the island.
+The largest of the three Nusa Islands, Nusa Penida is chock-full with dramatic cliff-faces, pristine beaches, and dive sites that offer some of the best snorkelling, scuba diving, and surfing.
+Known for preserving the endangered bird Bali Starling, the famous attractions in this island of Indonesia are the Crystal Bay sand beach and the sunset panorama from the island.
 Boats regularly move from mainland Bali to the three Nusa Islands, with Nusa Penida being the last stop.

 Nusa Lembongan is one of the three islands located in the south-east of Bali.
 This picturesque beach paradise untouched by commercialism and remains a top draw for visitors aspiring for a bit of solitude.
 The area around Nusa Lembongan has an abundance of marine life, including colourful corals that are perfect for diving and snorkelling.
 Nusa Lembongan is stunning with clear, blue water exciting the nature lovers as do the glorious golden sunsets.

-Famous as one of the most popular holiday destinations of Bali, the Nusa Ceningan Island also forms part of the Nusa Islands trio.
+Famous as one of the most popular holiday destinations of Bali, the Nusa Ceningan Island also forms part of the Nusa Islands.
 Standing amidst the sea waters, the Island is blessed with hoards of attractive places comprising of beaches, resorts, cliffs and the famous ‘Blue Lagoon’.
-While the scenic beauties popping of the Nusa Ceningan Island makes it an ideal place for nature photographers, the place is also famous for various activities such as Underwater Scootering, Ziplining, Snorkelling, and Scuba Diving.
+While the scenic beauties popping of the Nusa Ceningan Island makes it an ideal place for nature photographers, and for activities such as Underwater Scootering, Ziplining, Snorkelling, and Scuba Diving.

 The landscapes in Indonesia are so much more than lush rainforests and smouldering volcanoes.
 The country is replete pristine white-sand beaches, and with an archipelago of six islands, the Derawan Islands are a perfect escape for those who love beaches, caves and adventure.
-There are lavish resorts and hotels where you can enjoy your stay with spectacular views of the white-sand beaches.
+There are lavish resorts and hotels with spectacular views of the white-sand beaches.
 The abundant marine life of these islands makes every tourist go for a round of snorkelling or scuba diving in the seas.

 Known For : Waingapu Waikabubak